corretto/arctic/README.md

 ### Review screenshot comparisons

 For multiple reasons, tests may not pass for the first time after recording.
 The results can be reviewed by using the **Arctic** command sc.
-For example, ```java -jar Arctic.jar -c sc all``` will start a review of all the screenshots that failed in the current session.
+For example, ```java -jar arctic-<VERSION>.jar -c sc all``` will start a review of all the screenshots that failed in the current session.
 This can help you identify why the recording failed, and also add the current screenshot as an alternative to be compared in future runs.

 ### Contribution Guidelines Instructions